tytydraco/yessleep/README.md

 # Schedule

 New hot posts are checked every hour and are automatically pushed to the `out/` directory.
+Once a day, an archive release is uploaded.

 # Credits